serghov/MarsLive/README.md

 ### Colonies

-A player is asigned to a colony according to his mapped location on mars such that players within 5km are asigned to the same colony.
+A player is assigned to a colony according to his mapped location on mars such that players within 5km are assigned to the same colony.
 A colony can contain unlimited number of players.
-If a player is not located in the teretory of any of the existing colonies, a new one is created.
+If a player is not located in the territory of any of the existing colonies, a new one is created.
 Users can see all of the existing colonies on the map in real time.
-Each colony has a live set of tasks that need to be taken care off, such as doing research about the red planet (finding the elevation of some point on the map, or predicting weather elements) and tasks about maintenance, such as cleaning the solar panels.
+Each colony has a live set of tasks that need to be taken care off, such as doing research about the red planet (finding the elevation of some point on the map, or predicting weather elements) and tasks about maintenance, such as cleaning the solar panels.​

 ![Colony](http://i.imgur.com/RI2QlFt.png?1)